joskfg/laravel-intelligent-scraper/README.md

 ### Configuration based in Xpath

 After you collected all the Xpath from the HTML, you just need to create the configuration models.
-They looks like:
+They look like:
 ```php
 <?php
 use Softonic\LaravelIntelligentScraper\Scraper\Models\Configuration;